-once a driver has reached the age of 60 a medical will be required annually For Holders of current PSV and/or HGV licences we will however accept HGV/PSV entitlement in lieu of a medical at ages 45, 50, 55 and 60.
+Once a driver has reached the age of 60 a medical will be required annually For Holders of current PSV and/or HGV licences we will however accept HGV/PSV entitlement in lieu of a medical at ages 45, 50, 55 and 60.
 However, you will be required to produce medicals at 25, 30, 35 and 40.
 If, once licensed, a drivers medical circumstances change during the period which the licence is held, the driver must notify the Licensing Authority within 7 days.
-Each case will be assessed on its own merits and additional medicals may be required in some instances if required.
+Each case will be assessed on its own merits and additional medicals may be required in some instances if required. ing er fo pplicant's responsibility to pay all of the expenses that they incur in the medical criteria, which may include the cost of undertaking an exercise orm of test to ascertain fitness to drive.
+The necessity to undertake any

-It is the applicant's responsibility to pay all of the expenses that they incur in satisfying the medical criteria, which may include the cost of undertaking an exercise or other form of test to ascertain fitness to drive.
-The necessity to undertake any form of testing will be determined by the medical practitioner in line with the DVLA's guidelines.
+It is the satisfvi or othe form of testing will be determined by the medical practitioner in line with the DVLA's guidelines.